ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 I don't think that firefox extensions are neccessary either.
 I plan on changing the way Firefox handles magnet links with a link to a simple script that utilizes wget and ssh.
 This script just needs to ensure the that the VPS rTorrent gets a hold of the magnet link.
 The rest is history.

+I chose to go with a VPS from [Dediseedbox.com](http://dediseedbox.com/).
+The fact that they are built towards seeding made me choose them as my provider.
+I also like d that the servers are located outside of the US.

 ### Goals
 - One click push magnet to VPS seedbox
 - Automatic server side load balancing